Zomojo/compiletools/README.ct-config.rst

 Thus default locations are /etc/xdb/ct/ and $HOME/.config/ct/.
 Configuration parsing is done using python-configargparse which automatically handles environment variables, command line arguments, system configs and user configs.

+Specifically, the config files are searched for in the following locations (from lowest to highest priority):
+* same path as exe,
+* system config (XDG compliant, so usually /etc/xdg/ct)
+* python virtual environment system configs (${python-site-packages}/etc/xdg/ct)
+* user config   (XDG compliant, so usually ~/.config/ct)

 The ct-* applications are aware of two levels of configs.
 There is a base level ct.conf that contains the basic variables that apply no matter what variant (i.e, debug/release/etc) is being built.